bokkypoobah/TheDAOETCDrains/README.md

 # Changes To The Child DAO Balances

-Here is the data showing the Baddies's child DAO and two other child DAOs with some movement in the balances as of 06:50 07/08/2016 GMT:
+Here is the data showing the Baddies's child DAO and two other child DAOs with some movement in the balances as of 06:50 07/08/2016 GMT from [theDAOETCDrains_20160807_0650.txt](https://github.com/bokkypoobah/TheDAOETCDrains/blob/master/theDAOETCDrains_20160807_0650.txt):

     --- SUMMARY ---
     Type                #                      Balance                 ExtraBalance                       Tokens Address